alchemyplatform/aa-sdk/site/overview/why-account-kit.md

 - Self-custodial wallets like MetaMask or Ledger
 - and more

-Account Kit integrates all the leading wallet Signers with bespoke integration guides that you can find [here](/smart-accounts/signers/choosing-a-signer).
+Account Kit integrates all the leading wallet Signers with integration guides that you can find [here](/smart-accounts/signers/choosing-a-signer).
 Account Kit even supports self-custodial wallets like MetaMask or Ledger.
 Users can even change their Signer later via Account Kit’s [ownership transfer](/tutorials/transferring-ownership) functionality.

 Learn [how to choose and integrate the right Signer for your use case in this doc](/smart-accounts/signers/choosing-a-signer).